Kmeakin/walrus-report/src/20-reference.md

 let float = IntOrFloat::Float{y: 5.0},
 ```

-Unlike structs, the fields of an enum cannot be accessed simply by accessing the
+Unlike structs, the fields of an enum cannot be accessed with the `base.field`
-individual fields, since which variant the enum occupies is only known at
+syntax, since which variant the enum occupies is only known at runtime.
+Instead,
-runtime.
-Instead, the enum must be pattern-matched over ^[See
+the enum must be pattern-matched over:
-@sec:reference:pattern-matching for more information on pattern-matching]:

 ```rust
 fn print_int_or_float(it: IntOrFloat) {